Three-mode tunable coupler for superconducting two-qubit gates: Acknowledgments

 \section{Acknowledgments}

 The authors acknowledge Alexey Ustinov for fruitful discussions and useful comments on the manuscript.
 The work was supported by Rosatom in the framework of the Roadmap for Quantum computing (Contract No. 151/21-503, December 21, 2021 dated 12/21/2021).

-\section{FULL-CIRCUIT HAMILTONIAN}
+Theoretical analysis is partially supported by the Priority 2030 program at the National University of Science and Technology “MISIS” (Strategic Project Quantum Internet).

+The sample was fabricated using the equipment of MIPT Shared Facilities Center (Contract No.868/221-D dated October 24, 2022).

+\section{Full-circuit Hamiltonian}

 The corresponding electrical circuit of the proposed two-qubit design with the three-mode coupler is shown in~Fig.~\ref{fig:electrical scheme}.
 We identified ten Josephson junctions $J_i$, where $i=1,\dots,10$, shunted by capacitances $C_i$ with $i=2,3,4,5,6$.
 The Josephson junction capacitances are denoted as $C_{Ji}$, where $i=1,2,3,8,9,10$.
 The coupler Josephson junction capacitances $C_{J4}$, $C_{J5}$, $C_{J6}$ and $C_{J7}$ are taken into account in corresponding total capacitances $C_{34}$, $C_{4}$, $C_{45}$.
 The mutual capacitances between the circuit nodes are indicated as $C_{ij}$, where $i$ and $j$ are the node numbers.
 The external fluxes can be applied to each SQUID of both qubits and the coupler.